The BGC Mercer Computer Exchange

 The Boys & Girls Club Computer Exchange is located at 1040 Spruce Street, in Lawrence, NJ.

-If you have donations before then, please contact Dave Anderson at firstname.lastname@example.org
+If you represent a company looking to donate computers or related gear, please contact Dave Anderson at email@example.com

 Computer Exchange FAQ